 The Bodhisatta was once a king.
 Before taking the throne, he was just an ordinary householder with a beloved wife of perfect virtue and divine beauty.
 One time they traveled from their village to see her parents in the city.
 As they entered the city gate, the king, riding his splendid elephant, saw her walking behind the wagon and became enamored.
 He sent someone to find out if she had a husband, and when he learned that she did, the king decided to get rid of him.

-The king gave a jeweled crest to a man and told him to drop it in the Bodhisatta’s wagon and then he yelled out, “I have lost a jeweled crest!”
-The king ordered the city gates shut and sent out his men to hunt the thief, causing an uproar in the city.
-When the crest was found in Bodhisatta’s wagon, the king’s men beat and kicked him and dragged him in front of the king, who ordered, “Off with his head!”
+The king gave a jeweled crest to a man and told him to drop it in the Bodhisatta’s wagon.
+The king then yelled out, “I have lost a jeweled crest!” and ordered the city gates shut.
+He sent his men to find the thief, causing an uproar in the city.
+When the crest was found in the Bodhisatta’s wagon, the king’s men beat and kicked him and dragged him in front of the king, who ordered, “Off with his head!”
 The Bodhisatta was led through the city, whipped and tormented at every street corner, and then taken out through the south gate for execution.

 In the Lifetime of the Buddha

 The wicked king was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
-When he was informed that Devadatta had made plans to kill him, the Buddha told this story to his disciples so they knew Devadatta had also tried and failed to kill him in the past.
+When he was advised that Devadatta had made plans to kill him, the Buddha told his disciples this story so they knew that Devadatta had also tried and failed to kill him in the past.